chef-boneyard/chef-rfc/rfc047-release-process.md

 ### Versioning

-We aim to adhere to the Semantic Version scheme published [here](http://semver.org/).
-However, there are existing exceptions.
-Most notably, we do not consistently and clearly delineate which public methods are also part of the public API and guaranteed to only change with major version releases.
+We generally adhere to the Semantic Version scheme published [here](http://semver.org/), with noted exceptions.

 From Semantic Versioning: